brian-duckworth/Euler_Problems_R/README.md

 # Euler_Problems_R

-My and sometimes found solutions to the Euler Problems using R.
+My solutions, and sometimes found solutions where indicatd, to the Euler Problems using R.